FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 # Develop a NOMAD plugin

-In this tutorial, we develop a custom NOMAD plugin that adds a schema package and normalization logic to NOMAD.
+In this tutorial, we develop a custom NOMAD plugin that adds a schema package and normalization process to NOMAD.
 Step by step, we create a plugin repository, generate the plugin structure from the official template, define a domain-specific schema for a sintering process, and implement Python code that adds functionality to the schema.
-By the end of this tutorial, you will produce a working plugin that can be tested locally and integrated into a NOMAD Oasis deployment.
+By the end of this tutorial, we will produce a working plugin that can be tested locally and integrated into a NOMAD Oasis deployment.

 ## Before you begin

-This tutorial assumes basic familiarity with Python and Git and is intended for users who want to extend NOMAD with custom schemas and normalization logic.
+This tutorial assumes basic familiarity with Python and Git and is intended for users who want to extend NOMAD with custom schemas and normalization process.

 Before starting this tutorial, make sure you have the following: